elevateforhumanity/fix2/docs/archive/old-platforms/SELF_MANAGED_INFRASTRUCTURE.md

         labels:
           severity: critical
         annotations:
-          summary: "API is down"
+          summary: 'API is down'
-          description: "API has been down for more than 1 minute"
+          description: 'API has been down for more than 1 minute'

   - name: database_alerts
     interval: 30s